Shoot wrestling: History

 Historically, shoot wrestling has been influenced by many martial arts, most influential of them being catch wrestling, but also freestyle wrestling, Greco-Roman wrestling, and then sambo, karate, Muay Thai and judo in the sport's later stages.

 Karl Gotch is one of the most important figures in the development of shoot wrestling.
 Karl Gotch would begin his journey into wrestling in the German and North American professional wrestling circuits, where Gotch found moderate success.
 However, it was in his tours of Japan that the early formations of shoot wrestling took place.
 Gotch was a student of the "Snake Pit" gym, run by the renowned catch wrestler Billy Riley in Wigan.
 The gym was the centre of learning submission wrestling as practiced in the mining town of Wigan, popularly known as catch-as-catch-can wrestling.
 It was here that Karl Gotch honed his catch wrestling skills.
-Karl Gotch also travelled to India to practice the wrestling form of Pehlwani; later on he would propagate the exercises using the "Hindu mace" (large clubs) and would go on to incorporate the Indian system of exercises using push-ups, neck exercises, yogic breathing exercises and "Hindu squats" for conditioning.
+Karl Gotch also travelled to India to practice the wrestling form of Pehlwani; later on he would propagate the exercises using the "Hindu mace" and would go on to incorporate the Indian system of exercises using push-ups, neck exercises, yogic breathing exercises and Hindu squats for conditioning.
 Gotch attained legendary status in Japan, earning the nickname God of Wrestling.
 In the 1970s he taught catch wrestling-based hooking and shooting to the likes of Antonio Inoki, Tatsumi Fujinami, Yoshiaki Fujiwara, Satoru Sayama, Masami Soranaka, and Akira Maeda.
 Most of these professional wrestlers already had backgrounds in legitimate martial arts.
 Masami Soranaka had been a student of full contact karate, kodokan judo, and sumo.
 Yoshiaki Fujiwara was already a black belt in judo, while Satoru Sayama had studied Muay Thai with Toshio Fujiwara and went on to study sambo with Victor Koga.
 This would eventually lead to the added influences of karate, Muay Thai and judo to the wrestling style.

-One of Gotch's students, Antonio Inoki, hosted a series of mixed martial arts-style wrestling matches in which he pitted his "strong style professional wrestling" against other martial arts in an attempt to show that professional wrestling and shoot wrestling were the strongest fighting disciplines.
-Inoki would go on to teach these fighting techniques to a new generation of wrestlers in the dojo of his professional wrestling promotion, New Japan Pro-Wrestling.
+One of Gotch's students, Antonio Inoki, hosted a series of mixed martial arts-style wrestling matches in which he pitted his "strong style professional wrestling" against other martial arts, such as karate, kickboxing, judo and sumo in an attempt to show that professional wrestling was the strongest fighting discipline, these were known as "heterogeneous combat sports bouts" (Ishu Kakutōgi Sen; 異種格闘技戦).
 These matches eventually culminated into the Muhammad Ali vs. Antonio Inoki.
 While the previous matches were predetermined, Ali and Inoki could not agree on the terms of the match and it turned into a "shoot".
+Inoki would go on to teach these fighting techniques to a new generation of wrestlers in the dojo of his professional wrestling promotion, New Japan Pro-Wrestling.